-Methodology: The measure is a count of the total number of interactions the agency's social
+Methodology: The measure is a count of the total number of interactions the agency's social purposes.
+It provides data on external factors that help determine if the agency is providing useful information to its stakeholders.

 Data Limitations: Factors beyond the agency's control may affect the number of individuals